All of Mankind Mural/Stranger’s Home Missionary Baptist Church

 The current owner has not listed the property for sale, but has reportedly signaled that he is open to offers.
 The church structure constitutes the full extent of the property; any surrounding land is owned by the Chicago Housing Authority, making independent redevelopment of the property much more difficult.
 As CHA continues to sell off parcels of the former Cabrini-Green Homes, it is likely that the building will one day be targeted for demolition.

-Thanks to the efforts of this dedicated coalition, preservation and restoration of All of Mankind and Stranger’s Home Missionary Baptist Church is feasible—only a few missing pieces remain.
+Thanks to the efforts of this dedicated coalition, preservation and restoration of All of Mankind and San Marcello Mission Church / Stranger’s Home Missionary Baptist Church is feasible — but a few pieces are still missing.
 Increased funding will be crucial to this effort.
-The coalition is seeking funds or grants that will facilitate the site’s acquisition and the murals’ assessment and restoration.
+The coalition is seeking funding opportunities that will facilitate the site’s acquisition and the murals’ assessment and restoration.
 The site touches on many important themes—Black history, mural art, and public housing foremost among them—that could certainly attract funding from preservation-, art-, and history-focused organizations.

-However, collaboration with the City of Chicago will be necessary during this process.
-The involvement of various agencies, including CHA and the Department of Cultural Affairs and Special Events (DCASE) will be required to ensure redevelopment is provided every resource needed to succeed, including potential incorporation with future developments on adjacent CHA-owned land.
+Collaboration with the City of Chicago will also be necessary during this process.
+The involvement of various agencies, including CHA and the Department of Cultural Affairs and Special Events (DCASE) will be required to ensure redevelopment is provided every resource needed to succeed , including potential incorporation with future developments on adjacent CHA-owned land.
 Guided by this devoted coalition and with the aid of the city, the restoration of this church and its murals could become a moment of rebirth and resilience for a community heavily affected by demolition, disinvestment, and the traumas of urban renewal.

 LEAVE A REPLY